bramschork/CaltechCal/docs/README.md

 # CaltechCal

+**Caltech Students!
+Find a bug, please submit an issue [here](https://github.com/bramschork/CaltechCal/issues)**.
+Feel free to make a pull request for new features.
+Feel free to contact me at [bram@bramschork.com](mailto:bram@bramschork.com).

 1) Clone this repository to your computer.

 2) Program setup.
 Set the key dates for the term.
 Change the three variables below to strings in the date format: MM-DD-YYYY